Aaheer17/PhinD-me-if-You-Can/README.md

 pip install streamlit pandas
 ```

-These are the only required dependencies.

 ---

-## 4. Run the Streamlit application
+## 3. Run the Streamlit application

 Run this from the same directory where `app.py` is located: